tarantool/cartridge/rst/cartridge_dev.rst

 * The ``apply_config()`` function upon every configuration update.

-Hence, if the cluster is tasked with performing the following actions, it will execute the functions listed in the following order:
+As a tryout, let's task the cluster with some actions and see the order of executing the role's functions:

 * Join an instance or create a replica set, both with an enabled role: